ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 * Go to Object -> 2D UI... -> Create UI Text
 * Move the Text Control in the Hierarchy so it's a child of the `Client Context`

 !!! info
     While visually similar in the Hierarchy, Client Context is different from a folder - the easiest way to think about it is that its contents will be unique to each player's client.
 In other words, the server doesn't care about it.

-### Customizing UI Text

-_[ToDo: Details needed on changing font size, position, color, etc. Include an image as well.]_

 ### Updating UI Text

-Create a new script called `DisplayCoins` and add the following code
+Create a new script called `DisplayCoins` and add the following code:

 ```lua
 -- Display the player's coin amount